 Also, older people sleep less deeply and wake up more often throughout the night, which may be why they need at least one nap during the day.

 There are many explanations of why this was happening to the older people.
 As we get old, our bodies produce less of melatonin, the hormone that promotes sleep.
 Also, we become more sensitive to changes in the environment, such as noise.

 The importance of sleep for older adults:

-No matter what your age, good sleep is essential for your health.
+No matter what your age, good rest is essential for your health.
 For older adults, a good night’s sleep is especially important because it helps improve concentration and memory formation, allows your body to repair any cell damage that occurred during the day, and refreshes your immune system, which in turn helps to prevent disease.

-Many physicians consider sleep to be a barometer of a person’s health, like taking temperature.
+Many physicians consider sleep to be a barometer of a person’s health, like taking a temperature.
 Older adults who don’t sleep well are more likely to suffer from depression, attention and memory problems, and excessive daytime sleepiness.
 Insufficient sleep can also lead to many serious health problems in older adults, including an increased risk of cardiovascular disease, diabetes, weight problems.

 Health issues affecting sleep:

 There are also specific health issues related to aging that can have a significant impact on rest, these include: